The Manhattan Transfer: Early years

 In 1969, Tim Hauser formed a vocal group in New York City called The Manhattan Transfer after the novel by John Dos Passos.
-The group consisted of Erin Dickins, Marty Nelson, Pat Rosalia, and Gene Pistilli.
+The group consisted of Hauser, Erin Dickins, Marty Nelson, Pat Rosalia, and Gene Pistilli.
 This group made one album, Jukin' (Capitol, 1971), which looked at the jazz music of the past as well as rock and country genres unlike the later incarnations of the group.
 They were not picked up by Capitol Records for a second album, and the group broke up in 1973.

 Shortly thereafter, Hauser met Laurel Massé while he was a cab driver and she was his passenger.
 Soon after, he met Janis Siegel.
-During this time, session drummer Roy Markowitz, who had played with Janis Joplin, and recorded with Don McLean, attended a performance of the group and convinced Tim to change the group's direction.
+During this time, session drummer Roy Markowitz, who had played with Janis Joplin and recorded with Don McLean, attended a performance of the group and convinced Tim to change the group's direction.
 Roy was in the Broadway band of Grease and introduced one of its cast members, Alan Paul (who played the dual role of bandleader Johnny Casino and the Teen Angel), to Tim.
 Thus began another version of The Manhattan Transfer.
 After performing in clubs in New York City, the quartet asked Roy to produce a demo to present to Ahmet Ertegun at Atlantic Records.
 The demo was a success and Atlantic released its debut album with guest appearances by bona fide jazz musicians Randy Brecker, Jon Faddis, and Zoot Sims.
-The Manhattan Transfer (Atlantic, 1975) lacked the condescension of the previous album, presenting instead serious vocalese renditions of "Java Jive" and "Tuxedo Junction" and scoring a Hot 100 top 25 hit with the gospel-tinged "Operator."
+The Manhattan Transfer (Atlantic, 1975) eschewed the condescension of the previous album, presenting instead serious vocalese renditions of "Java Jive" and "Tuxedo Junction" and scoring a Hot 100 top 25 hit with the gospel-tinged "Operator."
 During the month of August 1975, the group hosted a four-week variety series on CBS-TV.
 The hour-long show was simply called The Manhattan Transfer, aired on Sunday evenings, and for the most part concentrated on showcasing the talents of the group.
-Their next album, Coming Out (1976), produced "Chanson d'Amour," which was a number one hit in The U.K. and Ireland.
+Their next album, Coming Out (1976), produced "Chanson d'Amour," which was a number one hit in the UK and Ireland.